  Principle 2: Sustainability of CD actions

 CD actions in the past, be it modernization projects or trainings, have often been failing to achieve expected results due to a weak sustainability factor.
 Common cases include lack of O&M funds for technical systems or inability to retain trained personnel.
 Such shortcomings often result from project design failures, including lack of national ownership and commitment of national funding for operating new technological solutions during the post-project period; or lack of incentive for long-term partnership between the suppliers and users of new technology.
-The WCDS raises the need for any CD action to ensure sustainable impacts on NMHS’s capacity and the realization of the full potential in terms of socioeconomic benefits (SEB).
+The WCDF raises the need for any CD action to ensure sustainable impacts on NMHS’s capacity and the realization of the full potential in terms of socioeconomic benefits (SEB).
 In other words, the return-on-investments in CD actions should be sustained over time and visible by all stakeholders, in particular by the major end-users of NMHSs’ information and services – governments and citizens.
 A major factor for sustainability is the commitment of the governments to ensure adequate national funding to support the O&M costs of technological systems acquired through international CD interventions.
 Sustainability will also be achieved through establishing enhanced long-term partnerships with private sector stakeholders providing equipment and services needed by the NMHSs.

 Key result areas in applying principle 2: Elevated sustainability factor of CD actions at all stages of the CD process cycle.
 Improved long-term impact of CD actions on NMHSs’ capacity to realize socioeconomic benefits, and better return-on-investments.
 Stimulated long-term engagement between the CD stakeholders (beneficiaries and providers of CD assistance) and cost-effective technological solutions.
 Hard and soft infrastructure investments balanced with local circumstances and human resources.